kalpana678/FUTURE_DS_01/README.md

 Insights and Recommendations :
 West region & Technology category are our strengths → expand further.
 Central region & Office Supplies are weak → focus on promotions and reduce discounts.

+# Business_analysis_queries.SQL
+The sql used to analyze to E-Commerce sales dataset, which supports the insights shown in the power bi dashboard 1 Customer insight
+ Top 10 customers by order quantity

+Customers who contributed the highest profit

+Retention: customers who purchased across multiple years

+2 Discount & Profitability

+Effect of discount % on profit (e.g., high discount = low profit?)

+Customers with highest discounts and their profit/loss impact

+3 Regional Analysis

+Compare Average Order Value (AOV) by region

+Identify regions with high sales but low profit

+4 Time Trends

+Year-over-Year sales growth (2011 vs 2012)

+Monthly/Quarterly sales to identify seasonal patterns

+5 Returns Analysis

+% of orders returned overall

+Categories with the highest return rate

+Are high-discount products returned more often?

 Seasonal patterns show peak in November–December → invest more in festive marketing.
 Top 10 products contribute a major share → ensure inventory and visibility.